Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 - `nbf`: **Not valid BeFore**: useful for preparing tokens in advance
 - `exp`: **EXPiry**: date after which the token is no more valid

-JWTs are by themselves the identiy proof, this is why we need to store and transfer them carefully.
+JWTs are by themselves the identity proof, this is why we need to store and transfer them carefully.

 When we create real applications, big systems have many server and services, and we should be able to provide access to all of those services.
 Other than that we still need to create some kind of protection to avoid intruders to get in.

 Architecting larger systems:

-- **business-process view**: what the company provides to it's customer
+- **business-process view**: what the company provides to its customer
 - **application view**: details on how the requirements have been translated to the actual implementation
 - **data view**: focus on how the data is stored, accessed, represented
 - **deployment view**: where and how our app is created and accessed